RifeLab/Field-Book-Sandbox/docs/settings/settings-experimental.md

 When pressed it creates a new entry field for collecting an additional observation on the same plot for the same trait.

-!> To export data that includes repeated measures make sure to chose the **Database** format or to use **BrAPI**.
+!> To export data that includes repeated measures make sure to choose the **Database** format or to use **BrAPI**.
 These formats allow repeated measures to be differentiated by timestamp.
 If exporting in **Table** format then only the latest measurement will be included.